lilyhanhub/Election_Analysis/README.md

 # Election_Analysis
-Election analysis of Colorado counties using Python

 ## Overview of Election Audit
-The purpose of this election analysis audit is to use Python to provide the Colorado Board of Elections the following information:
+The purpose of this election analysis is to audit for the Colorado Board of Elections to determine the winning candidate and the largest voter turnout based on county.
+The analysis required the follwing data to be presented:
 * Total number of votes cast
 * A complete list of counties with the voter turnout and percentage
 * The county with the largest turnout